justjanne/QuasselDroid-ng/README.md

 ## Acknowledgements

-This project was inspired by and is based on [Quasseldroid](https://github.com/sandsmark/quasseldroid) as well as [Quassel](https://quassel-irc.org/).
+This project was inspired by and is based on [Quasseldroid Legacy](https://github.com/sandsmark/quasseldroid) as well as [Quassel](https://quassel-irc.org/).

-Authors of the previous version of Quasseldroid:
+Authors of legacy Quasseldroid:

 * **Frederik M. J. Vestre** (freqmod)
   Initial qdatastream deserialization attempts